What do we think the best PS4 horror games are? Bloody Disgusting lists the best horror on Sony’s juggernaut console.

 Bloober Team’s Layers of Fear did just that with its consistently trippy, creepy horror set in a dilapidated mansion of a mentally-tortured painter.
 Every time you turn your virtual head, something has changed in the environment.
 Sometime’s it small, other times it’s big and bonkers.

 There was no reliance on cheap scares or bloodletting, just a steady stream of unease.
-It stands out for doing something a bit classical in the realm of horror games.
+It stands out for doing something a bit classical in the realm of these best PS4 horror games.

 Dying Light (2015)